-When working with tools that can vibrate (e.g. pneumatically operated tools, random orbital sanders, percussion drills, etc.), vibration emissions (vibrations) occur.
-In the long term, poor damping or prolonged use can lead to muscular or skeletal disorders and even circulatory disorders of the hands ("white finger disease").
+When working with vibrating tools (e.g., pneumatic tools, orbital sanders, hammer drills, etc.), vibration emissions (vibrations) occur.
+Over time, with poor damping or prolonged use, these can lead to musculoskeletal disorders, and even circulatory problems in the hands ("white finger disease").

-The maximum vibration emissions are defined by standards and must be complied with by manufacturers.
-For this purpose, the time of use distributed over one day/shift is taken.
-A distinction is made here between:
+Maximum vibration emissions are defined by standards and must be adhered to by manufacturers.
+For this, the usage time distributed over a day/shift is taken into account.
+A distinction is made between:

-- Duration of use: results from the sum of machine use,
+- Usage duration: results from the sum of machine use,

-as well as break times. - Exposure time: the time for which the hand is in contact with the vibrating
+and break times. - Exposure duration: the duration during which the hand is in contact with the vibration-activated surface.

 Jene Begriffe sind in der DIN V 45694 definiert.
 Diese Emissionswerte müssen ab einer Beschleunigung oberhalb von 2.5 m/s² angegeben werden, unterhalb reicht es aus wenn folgendes angegeben wird „<2.5m/s²“.
 Wenn sie die reele Belastung eroieren wollen gehen Sie wie folgt vor:

-- Compare the determined value to see if it is the same as the manufacturer's value.
+- Compare the determined value to ensure it matches the manufacturer's.

-- If not, apply a correction factor between 1.5 and 2 (applies to many electric and pneumatic tools).
+- If not, apply a correction factor between 1.5 and 2 (applicable to many electric and pneumatic tools)

-- Read from the attached table whether the action value (100 points corresponding to daily exposure value A(8) = 2.5 m/s² and/or exposure limit value (400 points corresponding to A(8) = 5 m/s²) is exceeded.
+- Read from the attached table whether the trigger value (100 points corresponding to daily exposure value A(8) = 2.5 m/s²) and/or exposure limit value (400 points corresponding to A(8) = 5 m/s²

 - Documentation

-At Ingersoll Rand we have always paid attention to emissions, our tools move within an acceleration of 2 - 2.8m/s².
+Ingersoll Rand has always paid attention to emissions; our tools operate within an acceleration range of 2 – 2.8m/s².

 2 comments